Frequently Asked Questions

 Will there be software updates and what will be the frequency?

-October 2021 is the soft launch of Version One (v1) of the Local Contexts Hub.
+The soft launch of Version One (v1) of the Local Contexts Hub was released in October 2021.
 Our developers release regular updates to the Hub with major version updates planned for the future.
 For more about these updates, see our changelog, blog, maintenance schedule, and subscribe to our newsletter.
-Thank you for your interest, feedback, contributions, and patience as we continue to refine this tool in order to make it as useful and effective as possible.
+Thank you for your interest, feedback, contributions, and patience as we continue to refine the Hub to make it as useful and effective as possible.

 Back to Top ↑